If you should ever need to install RabbitMQ manually, this is how to do it:

 A service with the name defined by RABBITMQ_SERVICENAME should now appear in the Windows Services control panel (Start > Run services.msc).

 To manage the service (install, remove, start, stop, enable, disable), use rabbitmq-service.bat commands.
-You can also use the Windows Services panel (services.msc) to perform some of the same functions as the service script.
+Alternatively, the Windows Services panel (services.msc) can be used to perform some of the same functions as the service script.

 To start the broker, execute

-If the output from this command is "Service RABBITMQ_SERVICENAME started", then the service was started correctly.
+If the output from this command is "Service RABBITMQ_SERVICENAME started", then the service was started successfully.

 Confirm the service named RABBITMQ_SERVICENAME